Schibsted-Tech-Polska/gardr-builder/README.md

 ## Prequisitions

 * Node.js version 0.12.0 or higher

-For convinience, make sure you have npm in version 2.0.0 or higher.
+* npm in version 2.0.0 or higher.

 ## Installation